Carrara1/Terminal-Based-Python-Projects/README.md

 ---

 Projects I did while improving my python.
+This is a menu to access a bunch of projects, but you can get the individual files as well

 Most of this projects are pretty simple and probably janky, so be aware of that! :)